Agentic-Insights/codebase-context-spec/README.md

 ## Version History

-- 1.0-preview: Initial preview release of the Codebase Context Specification
+- 1.0.0-RFC: Initial RFC release of the Codebase Context Specification

 ## Learn More